U.S. Border Patrol says it won't stop checking Canadian fishing vessels | CBC News

 According to Cohen, those seeking to cross the Canada-U.S. border illegally are usually pushing north.

-"It has generally been the case, but it's particularly true in the last year or so, with the election of Donald Trump as the American president," Cohen said.
+"It has generally been the case, but it's particularly true in the last year or so, with the election of Donald Trump," Cohen said.

 "The movement of humanity is coming the other way, from the United States into Canada."